Doctor of Physical Therapy: United States

 The DPT degree prepares students to be eligible for the physical therapy license examination in all 50 US states.
-Along with the license examination, some states do require physical therapists to take a law exam and a criminal background check.
-As of March 2017, there are 222 accredited Doctor of Physical Therapy programs in the United States.
+Along with the license examination, some states require physical therapists to take a law exam and a criminal background check.
+As of March 2017, there were 222 accredited Doctor of Physical Therapy programs in the United States.
 After completing a DPT program, the doctor of physical therapy may continue training in a residency and then fellowship.
-As of December 2013, there are 178 credentialed physical therapy residencies and 34 fellowships in the US, and 63 additional developing residencies and fellowships.
+As of December 2013, there were 178 credentialed physical therapy residencies and 34 fellowships in the US, and 63 additional developing residencies and fellowships.
 Credentialed residencies are between 9 and 36 months while credentialed fellowships are between 6 and 36 months.

 In 2000, the American Physical Therapy Association (APTA) passed its Vision 2020 statement, which states (in part):By 2020, physical therapy will be provided by physical therapists who are doctors of physical therapy, recognized by consumers and other health care professionals as the practitioners of choice to whom consumers have direct access for the diagnosis of, interventions for, and prevention of impairments, functional limitations, and disabilities related to movement, function, and health.As this statement highlights, the DPT program is an integral part of the APTA's continued advocacy for legislation granting consumers (i.e. patients and clients) direct access to physical therapists, rather than requiring physician referral.
 Direct access is said to decrease wait times for access to care and even help reduce both costs to consumers and overall healthcare costs.
-As of January 1, 2015, all 50 states and the District of Columbia allow some form of direct access to physical therapists.
+As of January 1, 2015, all 50 states and the District of Columbia allowed some form of direct access to physical therapists.